Hybrid Search method for Zermelo's navigation problem

-This problem was proposed in 1931 by Ernst Zermelo \cite{Zermelo1931}, is a classic time-optimal control problem, where its aim is to find \textbf{time minimum trajectories} under the influence of a drift vector $\vecw(x_1,x_2) = \left< w_1(x_1,x_2), w_2(x_1,x_2)\right>$ where $x_1,x_2$ are local coordinates, and where $w_1, w_2$ are the vector components chosen relative to a local frame.
+where $x_1,x_2$ are local coordinates, and where $w_1, w_2$ are the vector components chosen relative to a local frame.
 This drift vector can be interpreted as wind or water current.
 In small scale simulations, the coordinates and the vector components can be taken to be Euclidean.
 Once we pass to larger scale simulations that take into account the Earths' curvature, the coordinates $(x_1,x_2)$ indicate longitude and latitude delineated in degrees, while the vector components are taken relative to a local east-north framing and delineated in meters.

 The goal is to navigate from a specified initial point along a path that minimizes time, under the influence of $\vecw$, assuming the vessel provides constant thrust $V$ (speed over water) and has a heading angle (over water) $\alpha$ w.r.t. the $x_1$-axis.
 Thus, the velocity components over ground can be expressed as: